Drug And Alcohol Rehab Centers That Take GEHA Insurance

 - 17 How Can I Get GEHA Coverage for Detox and Rehab?

-- 18 Find Addiction Rehabs Using My GEHA Insurance – How to Start?
+- 18 Find Addiction Rehabs Using My GEHA Insurance – Call Now!

 Are you, or someone you know suffering from addiction to drugs or alcohol?
 Are you thinking about getting help, but worried that you may not be able to afford it?
 If you answered yes to these questions, there is no need to suffer alone.
 Health insurances like GEHA are available to help you cover the cost of rehab and get the help you need.
-Continue reading to find out all you need to know about GEHA and using it for drug addiction treatment.
+Continue reading to find out all you need to know about rehabs that accept GEHA Insurance and using your GEHA policy for substance use disorders, mental health diagnoses, or dual diagnosis concerns.

 First, let’s answer a few questions related to terms and concepts normally used when discussing health insurance to make your understanding of the process better.